bmeg/protograph/README.md

 Protograph has a protocol buffer schema defined [here](https://github.com/bmeg/protograph/blob/master/src/main/proto/protograph/schema/Protograph.proto).

 The outer wrapper is the `TransformMessage`.
 It contains a `label`, a `role`, a `gid`, and all the `actions` which will be applied to the incoming message.
 The `label` is simply the type of the incoming message ('Variant' in our examples above).
-The `role` is the output type, either `Vertex`, `Edge` or `PartialEdge`.
+The `role` is the output type, either `Vertex` or `Edge`.
 The `gid` entry provides a template with which to build a gid from data contained inside the message.
 These are explained above.

 So already, the first section of our Protograph description is complete: